Tools and Materials

 Planning Your DIY Sandbox

-Brainstorming sandbox ideas and forming your plans beforehand will ensure that this DIY project will go smoothly.
-Pick a location with enough space for the finished sandbox: the 8-foot-by-8-foot frame we're building takes up 64 square feet.
-You may prefer to have less yard to mow, but if you can't spare the space, you can build a smaller sandbox in the area that you have.
-The plans below can easily be resized as needed.
+Pick a location with enough space for the finished sandbox: the below 8-foot-by-8-foot frame takes up 64 square feet.
+If you can't spare the space, build a smaller sandbox in the area that you have.
+The plans are easy to modify as needed.

 Sun or Shade?

-When planning the size, consider any toys that'll go in the sandbox, and make room for your children's friends too.
-You should also take into account how much sand you'll need.
-The example we're using requires 32 cubic feet of sand (about sixty-four 50-pound bags).
+When choosing the size, think about including extra room for sand toys and room for your kids’ friends too.
+Think about how much sand you'll need.
+The below build needs 32 cubic feet of sand (about sixty-four 50-pound bags).
 You can easily reduce the dimensions.
 The bracing and corner assembly construction will be the same regardless of the length and width.

 What Kind of Wood?

-We use cedar lumber in this sandbox design because it's durable and weather-resistant.
-However, there are other suitable wood products you can use for your DIY sandbox.
+We recommend using cedar for this design because it's durable and weather-resistant.
+Cedar is also waterproof, attractive and approved for ground contact.
+However, there are other wood types you can use for your DIY sandbox.
 If you plan on having your sandbox for only a few years, you can use materials like hardwood or softwood boards, which are less expensive but don't last as long as cedar.
-Treated lumber is also an affordable option; just check the product details to ensure it's safe for use around humans, pets, plants and vegetables.

 Preparing the Sandbox Site

-Once you've decided on your sandbox's location and size, you can measure, mark and prepare the area.
+Step 1: Once you've decided on your sandbox's location and size, you can measure, mark and prepare the area.
+Use mason string and stakes to mark the layout of the sandbox.

 Assembling the Sandbox

-To reduce the amount of sawing, our sandbox is designed to use pre-cut 8-foot cedar lumber.
-Cedar is waterproof, attractive and approved for ground contact.
+Step 1: To reduce the amount of cutting, our sandbox is designed to use pre-cut 8-foot cedar lumber.
 To get the depth we need (about 11 inches), you'll need to join the 1-inch-by-6-inch boards.
+Square four of the 1-inch-by-6-inch boards and trim them to the same 8-foot length, if necessary.
+Be sure to wear a dust mask and eye protection when cutting or sanding lumber.

 Sandbox Sand

-You'll need to know the volume of your sandbox before buying play sand.
 To calculate the volume, multiply the box's length by its width and then multiply that number by the box's height.
-For example, our box is 8-foot-by-8-foot-by-1-foot, so the volume is 64 cubic feet.
+For example, our sandbox is 8-foot-by-8-foot-by-1-foot, so the volume is 64 cubic feet.

 Covering the Sandbox

-Covering the sandbox when it's not in use keeps the sand clean and dry.
+Covering the sandbox when it's not in use keeps the sand clean, dry and prevents animals from getting inside.
 Plastic tarps make quick, inexpensive covers.
 Try putting a 5-gallon bucket upside down in the middle of the sandbox; the peak will allow water to drain off of the tarp and keep it from sagging.

 Wood or plastic lattice is an alternative, or a metal screen, hardware cloth or chicken wire can be attached to a wooden frame.
 This cover keeps debris out but won't keep sand dry.
 Sheets of exterior-grade plywood can be cut to fit and laid on top of the frame.
 Attach the plywood to the frame with hinges if you prefer.